obokhove/EagreEUEID20202023/kokitestinglpf/readme.md

 ## Linear potential flow without VP

+06-01: 21:44pm visual convergence posted latest code. check settings a) and b).
-06-01: 1st attempt (thx Koki and CC) ...ee.py with extruded mesh and only two cases.
+Afternoon: 1st attempt (thx Koki and CC) ...ee.py with extruded mesh and only two cases.

 04-01: At Dartington Hall.
 Koki: For query below, use extruded mesh to define a tensor space CGxR space s.t. $\tilde{\phi}$ is uniform in $z$.
 Then $\varphi$ is CGxCG.